 - Emergency legislation to suspend new evictions from social or private rented accommodation while this national emergency is taking place.

 - No new possession proceedings through applications to the court to start during the crisis.

-- Landlords will also be protected as three-month mortgage payment holiday is extended to include buy to let mortgages.
+- Landlords will also be protected, as the three-month mortgage payment holiday is extended to include buy-to-let mortgages.

 Find out more

-You may be able to claim a council tax reduction if you have a low income and your savings are below £6,000 for working age people and £16,000 for pensioners.
+You may be able to claim a council tax reduction if you have a low income and your savings are not above £6,000 for working age people, and not above £16,000 for pensioners.
 There are questions on the form that ask how you have been impacted and we will use this information to see how else we can support you during this difficult time.